highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event_search.md

 You can search on any attributes that you send in your events as well as any of the default attributes assigned to a event.

-The autoinjected attributes for events can be seen in the table below.
+Below is a table showing the autoinjected attributes for events:

 | Attribute                       | Description                                        | Example                                                                                                                                 |
 |---------------------------------|----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|